Nsustain/.github/README.md

 Google Fonts `Bungee` 89pt.
-By the way, we had a problem of our `.svg` file's font not rednering on GitHub correctly;
+By the way, we had a problem of our `.svg` file's font not rednering on GitHub correctly; the font would default back to the system font, but we were able to fix this issue by choosing the
-the font would default back to the system font, instead of `Bungee`, but we were able to fix this issue by choosing the `Convert texts to paths` option on `BoxySVG`'s export settings.
+`Convert texts to paths` option on
+`BoxySVG`'s export settings.